QingxinL/qingxinl.github.io/index.md

 I am interested in data science in general, including things like machine learning and quantitative finance.

-I am currently looking for summer internships and research opportunities for summer 2018!

 You can see my resume here: [Resume](https://drive.google.com/file/d/19SvmwifRPoazgERTNEJ7s7VuY-4lweZw/view?usp=sharing)

 Feel free to contact me at [qli1998@uw.edu]

-### Here are some projects I have worked / currently working on:
+# Here are some projects I have worked / currently working on:

 ## Soul App Analysis (Current)